The Real Difference Between Renewable and Nonrenewable Resources (And Why It Matters More Than You Think)

 What Is a Renewable Resource

 A renewable resource is something we can use over and over because it naturally replenishes within a human lifetime.
 Think about sunlight.
-The sun isn't going anywhere anytime soon (at least not for billions of years).
+Also, the sun isn't going anywhere anytime soon (at least not for billions of years).
 We can harness its energy today, and tomorrow there will be just as much available.
 Same goes with wind, flowing water, and trees that grow back after being harvested.

 Examples of Renewable Resources